-Task To add a vendor daemon from the command line: 1.
+Task То To add a vendor daemon from the command line: 1.
 Create or locate a valid license file (for example, mylicense.lic) with the appropriate SERVER lines, VENDOR lines, and feature definition lines.
 2. Make sure that the vendor daemon executable is in the correct location relative to 1madmin.
 This location is defined in the VENDOR line.
-3. Import the license file by executing the following command: lmadmin -configDir <conf_path> -import <mylicense.lic></mylicense.lic></conf_path> where <mylicense.lic> is the path and name of the license file, and <conf_path> is the path to the conf</conf_path></mylicense.lic> folder.
+3. Import the license file by executing the following command: lmadmin -configDir <conf_path> -import <mylicense.lic></mylicense.lic></conf_path> where multicance lies is the path and name of the license file, and confingth , is the path to the conf where <myLicense.Lic> is the path and name of the license file, and <conf_path> is the path to the conf folder.
 This command imports the license file, but does not start the license server.